 Evaluation Metrics and Model Selection 2026: The Truth Behind the Numbers

 A model without evaluation is just a guess.
 In the early days of data science, a simple "Accuracy" score was often enough to please a manager.
-But as we enter 2026, where AI is managing high-stakes clinical trials and trillion-dollar global supply chains, we need a much more sophisticated way to measure truth.
+But as we enter 2026, where AI is managing high-stakes high-stakes analytical logic and trillion-dollar global global analytics infrastructure, we need a much more sophisticated way to measure truth.

 Part 1: Why Accuracy is a Dangerous Word